-Dhirubhai Ambani International School student, Sidharth Makharia, XIIth grader spends his weekends organizing football tournaments, Krrish Jain and his sister Diya XIth graders from Cathedral School organize basketball matches, Shiv Kampani also from Dhirubhai Ambani school hosts robotic workshops for young children, Elisha Parikh, an VIIIth grader sells her fresh bakes during these different games and workshops, while the younger lot Azad Parikh, Avantika Kampani and Devarya organize weekly housie games for the community.
+Dhirubhai Ambani International School student, Siddharth Makharia, XIth grader spends his weekends organizing football tournaments; Krrish Jain and his sister Diya, XIth graders from Cathedral School organize basketball matches, Shiv Kampani also from Dhirubhai Ambani school hosts robotic workshops for young children, Elisha Parikh, an VIIIth grader sells her fresh bakes during these different games and workshops, while the younger lot Azad Parikh, Avantika Kampani and Devarya organize weekly housie games for the community.

 These eight kids have come together under the banner – HelpOut –to help the children from the underserved communities get access to better quality education and health.

-“They don’t go door-to-door for raising money, instead us innovative ways to involve the community to create these funds.
+“They don’t go door-to-door for raising money, instead use innovative ways to involve the community to create these funds.
 So, in the end, everyone has added value to the fundraising effort,” she said.

-“I’m so glad I am a part of HelpOut as it’s a great platform for us to contribute to the society in our own small but effective way,” said Divya, 15.
+“I’m so glad I am a part of HelpOut as it’s a great platform for us to contribute to the society in our own small but effective way,” said Diya, 15.

 Elisha said, “I contribute to fundraising with my baking skills.
 For many of the events, I have baked several cakes, cookies, and cupcakes, which have sold rapidly.
 I am happy I am able to do something for people around us.”

 “These are a bunch of extraordinary school going children, who believe in service before self.
 Earlier this year, they approached Smile Foundation with the idea of doing a health camp for school children in Ladiwali School,” said Santanu Mishra, Co-founder and executive trustee, Smile Foundation.